Used Car Sales — Orange County

 This section is divided into two parts.
-The first part is for everyone who wants to sell used cars; and the second section is for people with a dealers auction.
+The first part is for everyone who wants to sell used cars; and the second section is for people with a dealers license who can attend an auction.
 There are a lot of advantages to getting a dealers license, but if you only plan on selling one or two cars a year, you might be better off not getting one.

 Good Deals on Cars without a DMV Dealers License